dataubc/Modeling_IFT_for_heavy_oil_emulsion/README.md

 found to be critical and thus subsequent surface tension (SF) and relative volume measurements as well as PVT analyses were conducted using emulsions of different water contents with a vol.% range from 10-70.

+Machine Learning :
+---

+After conducting initial data exploration and visualization I created two models to predict the IFT given the water content, gas type, and time.
+A linear model was implemented with Ridge model to control for overfitting, but the obtained score was still low.
+Using GradientBoostingRegressor I was able to get 99% accuracy on the test data after applying a full pipeline for preprocessing 'scaling' numerical data and 'encoding' categorical variables.
+Validation using GridSearchCV was performed to optimize the learning rate

 Data is available upo request:
 Email : mmohamme@ualberta.ca